-… and you will realize that Douliu is a city that doesn’t evoke a feeling of joy.
-Our room at the Metro Hotel is fine (it even features a cool Japanese toilet) but there’s hardly anything to do for tourists in Douliu.
-In fact, locals stare at us like we’re animals that have broken loose from the zoo.
-So honestly, why the hell am I spending my precious vacation days here, while Taiwan is full of exciting destinations?
-The reason is Janfusun Fancyworld, an amusement park which lies about 12 kilometres from the city centre.
-We board the so-called Taisi Bus next to Douliu Station.
-This bus brings us to the park’s main entrance in just under 40 minutes.
+We spent a night in Douliu during our trip to Taiwan.
+Unfortunately, Douliu isn’t the most exciting city on Earth.
+Our room at the Metro Hotel was fine (it even featured a cool Japanese toilet) but there’s hardly anything to do for tourists in Douliu.
+So honestly, why the hell did I spent my precious vacation days here, while Taiwan is full of exciting destinations?
+The reason is Janfusun Fancyworld, an amusement park that’s located approximately 12 kilometres from the city centre.
+We boarded the so-called Taisi Bus next to Douliu Station.
+This bus brought us to the park’s main entrance in just under 40 minutes.

-During the past few days, I discovered that Taiwan isn’t expensive at all.
-That’s once again confirmed today.
-The bus ride from Douliu costs 50 Taiwanese dollars (1.50 euros) and we get an unexpected foreigner discount at the Janfusun Fancyworld box office.
-This means that we pay approximately 21 euros per person.
-That doesn’t seem a bad deal for an amusement park that offers 2 B&M roller coasters.
-It’s even a crazy good deal when you realize that those B&Ms will be running especially for us.
-Because, well… there aren’t many other visitors in sight right now.
+Taiwan isn’t expensive at all.
+That was once again confirmed at Janfusun Fancyworld.
+The bus ride from Douliu cost 50 Taiwanese dollars (1.50 euros) and we got an unexpected foreigner discount at the park’s box office.
+This meant that we paid just 21 euros per person.
+Good deal for an amusement park with two B&Ms, right?
+It’s even a crazy good deal when you realise that those B&Ms treated us to private rides all day long.
+Yes, it was very quiet at Janfusun Fancyworld.

-Yes, that’s me in the previous picture.
-That’s Glenn who rides a B&M coaster on his own, for the first time ever.
-I could make some predictable jokes like ‘roller coaster ride with all my friends’, but let’s just continue to the serious business: how was that ride on Diving Machine G5?
-The answer is: cool, but just as predictable as the joke above.
-Dive Coasters are anything but unique these days, which makes the thrill of such a vertical descent a little less intense than it used to be.
+Diving Machine G5 was the first coaster on our itinerary.
+Dive coasters are anything but unique these days.
+Therefore, the thrill of such a vertical descent a little less intense than it used to be.
 In my view, however, these are still excellent coasters.
 They’re short, but to the point.
-Diving Machine G5 (named after the G-forces it creates) also boasts a stunning location on a tropical mountain slope, which definitely adds to the excitement.
-By the way… attentive coaster enthusiasts will recognize the layout.
+Diving Machine G5 (named after the g-forces it creates) also boasts a stunning location on a tropical mountain slope, which definitely adds to the excitement.
+By the way… attentive coaster enthusiasts will recognise the layout.
 This is a mirrored version of Alton Towers’ Oblivion.
 However, it features a considerably shorter tunnel and a happier colour scheme.

 Janfusun Fancyworld is one of those cool amusement parks which has been built on hilly terrain.
 This provides stunning panoramas, but steep mountain slopes can be exhausting if you’re walking through the park.
 Fortunately, Fancyworld’s management installed a series of escalators which makes it a lot easier to navigate the park.
 And to emphasize the amusement in the word ‘amusement park’, you can even use a slide.
 Nice touch!

-Did I just arrive at Plopsaland or Plopsa Coo?
-It looks like I did, because I suddenly discover the world of Vicky The Viking.
-This animated character fits perfectly in Taiwan’s cute-madness, but it’s kind of bizarre to see Vicky here.
+A decent part of the park is dedicated to Vicky The Viking.
+This animated character fits perfectly in Taiwan’s adoration for everything that’s cute.
 The Viking male lends his name to the central part of Janfusun Fancyworld, which also contains a significant water park.
-That water park is closed during this time of the year – who the hell would like to swim with temperatures of 31°C – but it looks pretty colourful and cosy.
+That water park was closed during our visit in October, but it looked pretty colourful and cosy.

-It’s our second amusement park day in Taiwan, but I’m already able to notice some typical things.
+It was only our second amusement park day in Taiwan, but I was already able to notice some typical things.
 They have adorable little characters everywhere and there also seems to be a national adoration for Ferris wheels.
-They prefer to make them as tall as possible and the colours must be bright.
+The Taiwanese prefer to make them as tall as possible and the colours must be bright.
 Unfortunately, dirty windows also seem inevitable.
-Both at E-DA World and at Janfusun Fancyworld, it’s therefore quite difficult to get nice views.
-But if we look closely, we can already see the tracks of our next roller coaster…
+Both at E-DA World and at Janfusun Fancyworld, it was therefore quite difficult to get nice views.

-I’ve already seen uncrowded amusement parks, but I’ve never seen a place as quiet as Janfusun Fancyworld.
-It may look like I’ve taken most photos in a closed park, but that’s definitely not the case.
-On the one hand, this emptiness isn’t favourable for the overall atmosphere.
+I had already seen many uncrowded amusement parks, but I had never seen a place as quiet as Janfusun Fancyworld.
+It may look like I took most photos in a closed park, but that definitely wasn’t the case.
+On the one hand, this emptiness wasn’t favourable for the overall atmosphere.
 On the other hand, I prefer too quiet over too busy.
-The low crowds even stimulate the dark atmosphere during our visit to Horror Train.
-This walk-through was inspired by the queue of Platform 13 (Walibi Holland) and it also seems to be recovering some scenes from Derren Brown’s Ghost Train (Thorpe Park).
-The result is a successful maze with surprisingly good theming, but a few creepy actors could’ve made it even better.
+The low crowds even stimulated the dark atmosphere during our visit to Horror Train.
+This walk-through was inspired by the queue of Platform 13 (Walibi Holland) and it also seems to recover some scenes from Derren Brown’s Ghost Train (Thorpe Park).
+The result is an excellent maze with surprisingly good theming.
+A few creepy actors would’ve made it even better.

-It’s almost time to say goodbye to Janfusun Fancyworld.
-I know… it’s still early.
-But with these crowds, such a medium-sized amusement park is simply not a full-day activity.
-The B&Ms are awesome, but I don’t necessarily need more than 3 rides.
-And do I really want to ride that KuKu Coaster again?
-No, thanks.
-Yet, the park surprised me in a very pleasant way.
-The location is beautiful, staff are incredibly friendly, the decoration is quite okay and the park is impeccably clean.
+Janfusun Fancyworld surprised me in a very pleasant way.
+The location was beautiful, the B&Ms made a good impression, staff were incredibly friendly, the decoration was quite okay and the park was impeccably clean.
 However, Janfusun Fancyworld could use an extra eye-catcher.
-I miss an exciting family roller coaster, a water ride and a dark ride.
-These rides would make the park even more complete.
+I missed an exciting family roller coaster, a water ride and a dark ride.
+These rides could make the park even more complete.